ausro/go-bigben/README.md

 # go-bigben
 Simple bot for timekeeping.
 Tolls at the top of the hour.

-Says a new random word with definition every hour.
+Says a random word with definition each time it tolls.
 Times given use timecode <t:> to display local time for the user.

 ## Building